NA-varez/CPE442LAB/README.md

 $(ODIR)/%.o: $(SRCDIR)/%.cpp $(DEPS)
 	$(CC) -c -o $@ $< $(CFLAGS)  # Compile command

+# Target is the executable 'DisplayImage'
+# OBJ is the list of object files required
+# -o $@ sets the output to the target name
+# CFLAGS are all the compilation flags
+# LIBS are all of the library flags for linking
 DisplayImage: $(OBJ)
 	$(CC) -o $@ $^ $(CFLAGS) $(LIBS)

+# Removes the possibility that Make sees a file named 'clean' and when
+# You run 'make clean' it assumes the target file is already satisfied
 .PHONY: clean

+# Command for force removing all files in the output directory with the file extension .o
 clean:
 	rm -f $(ODIR)/*.o
 ```

 The format for a rule is:
 Target (the file you want to create): Prerequisites (files needed to create target)
 	Commands (actions to execute to create target)

+## The CODE code

+The actual CODE code of this first part is pretty self explanatory.
+In the command line:

+./DisplayImage <imagehere.jpg>

+This'll just pop up a window displaying the image you specified as long as that image is in the project directory.

 </details>